 Meaning: A response to the HELP command.

-How to solve the issue: It contains information about your particular server, normally pointing to a FAQ page.
+How to solve the issue: It contains information about your particular server, normally pointing to an FAQ page.

 Meaning: The server is ready.

-How to solve the issue: It’s just a welcome message.
-Just read it and be happy that everything is working (so far)!
+How to solve the issue: This is just a welcome message.

 Meaning: The server is closing its transmission channel.
 It can come with side messages like “Goodbye” or “Closing connection”.